o1-labs/rfcs/00xx-account-deletion.md

   A    B     C    D
 ```

-Upon removal of `C`, the structure would evolve as follows, with `x` a
+Upon removal of `C`, the structure would evolve as follows, with `x` (the empty
-placeholder value marking the freed location, which would actually represent to
+account) marking the freed location.
-the empty account in practice.

 In this example, locations will be represented as lists of directions for the
 sake of readability.
 In practice, though, they will be represented by other,